isarnassiri/scDIV/index.md

 | *Figure 7.
 Example of output from `EADDonorPair()` function.
 For an indicated pair of the donors (columns Donor1 and Donor2), `EADDonorPair()` uses a top differentially correlated gene pair (e.g., XIST and RPS27) and gaussian mixture model clustering to assign each cell (BARCODE column) to a donor (predicted_clusters column).
 In addition, we append the results of genetic demultiplexing (donor_id, prob_max, prob_doublet, n_vars, best_singlet, best_doublet) and flow cell ID (FC).* |

 ### Step 9: Expression Aware Demultiplexing per sample pool
-The `EADPoolSmaple()` function uses inter-individual differential co-expression patterns for demultiplexing the pooled samples
+The `EADPoolSmaple()` function uses inter-individual differential co-expression patterns for demultiplexing the pooled samples:

 ```{r,eval=FALSE}
 library("scDIV")